SLC, pSLC, MLC and TLC Differences - Does Your Flash Storage SSD Make the Grade?

 There are significant differences between product offerings which are not evident at first glance or on the latest glossy brochure.

-Industrial Grade offers the most reliable solution and OEM/Commercial Grade offer lower cost solutions which trade reliability for better cost.
+Industrial Grade offers the most reliable solution and OEM/Industrial MLC offer lower cost solutions which trade reliability for better cost.
 Consumer Grade products should be viewed critically for anything other than low duty cycle applications.

 If you need assistance with an OEM design or needing special features, please contact us.